shapilokk/vesta-centos7-monit/README.md

-# Monit configs for Vesta CP on Centos 7
+# Monit configs for Vesta CP on CentOS 7
 Services for monitoring:
 * crond
 * exim